Did You Resolve to Get Fit? Here’s How to Stick With It

 3. Look for small wins.
 Maybe you started your personal training in January.
 In February, the number on the scale may still be the same.
 But that doesn’t mean your training regimen isn’t working.
 Instead, look for areas where training already makes you feel better.
 Some telltale signs you’re on the right track: your calves look more defined, you feel muscles you couldn’t feel before, or you can carry heavier bags of groceries.
 “If you have aesthetic goals, I encourage doing the ‘mirror test,’” Davalos says.
 “Look in the mirror and find something that looks better now than it did previously.”

-4. Reboot your fitness assessment.
-All new personal fitness clients at the Chambers Center for Well-Being receive a fitness assessment.
+4. Reboot your Fitness.
+All new personal fitness clients at the Chambers Center for Well-Being receive a Fitness.
 It gives you a baseline for your personal plan by letting you know your current level of fitness, your body composition (muscle mass vs. fat mass), your hydration status and other important data.
 Getting reassessed two-to-three months into your program can help you see where you’ve improved—and let you know what’s next—so you can keep up your momentum well into spring and summer.

 5. Use a wearable.
 Nearly 30% of U.S. adults now use a personal fitness tracker.
 These wearable devices from companies like Fitbit, Garmin, Apple, Amazon or Google will help you track your heart rate, calories, daily step count and sometimes even your blood oxygen level.
 “Seeing that you’re burning more calories or improving your step count on your wearable can give you an extra bit of inspiration to achieve your goals,” Davalos says.